 Please note that adverse weather conditions and other factors can result in changes being made to the course.

+A cut-off time is the time by which you must have left a Checkpoint.
 There are cut-off times for every checkpoint on the course - these are announced in the morning briefing before the start of each Stage.
-The cut-off times are designed to help you finish, not to stop you from finishing the race.
+They are designed to help you finish, not to stop you from finishing the race.